sinnie/learn_web_dev/node.md

 ### Event Driven Programming
 __Event-driven programming__ is a programming paradigm in which the flow of the program is dictated by events (changes in state), including user actions, sensor outputs, or messages from other programs or threads.
 In this paradigm, every command is event based, which means that the program revolves around a loop that polls for input or data (or state change).
 When an event occurs, a callback is invoked.
 JavaScript is well suited to this programming style because it has first-class functions and closures.

+Node.js employs an event loop, which is a construct that performs two tasks (__event detection__ and __event handler triggering__).
+The event loop detects which events just happened as well as determining which event callback to invoke once an event has happened.
+The event loop is responsible for scheduling asynchronous operations and facilitates the event-driven programming paradigm in which the flow of the program is determined by said events [(Norris)](#resourses).
+In other words, applications act on events, and Node.js implements this through two mechanisms: the event loop and the `EventEmitter` that listens for events and invokes a callback function once an event has been detected (i.e. state has changed) [(maxogden)](#resources).

 Although V8 is single-threaded, the underlying C++ API of Node.js is not, which means that whenever we call something that is an I/O operation, Node relies on __libuv__ to run code concurrently with our javascript code.
 Once this thread (form _libuv_) receives a value, it awaits for data or throws an error, and then the provided callback is called with the necessary parameters.

   > In Node.js, there are actually two separate kinds of events.
 There are __system events__, which are lower-level events that are handed by libuv, and __custom events__, which are handled by the JavaScript core by the `EventEmitter`.
 The `EventEmitter` is used by many of Node.js' core modules, including `Server`, `Socket`, and  `http`.

-* JavaScript code sometimes wraps calls to the C++ side of Node.
+JavaScript code sometimes wraps calls to the C++ side of Node.
 Often, when an event occurs in libuv, it generates a custom event to make it easier to manage our code and decide what code should run when that event happens.
 This makes it seem as though system events and custom events are the same.
 They are not.

 One way Node.js implements an event-driven approach is by attaching listeners to events.
 When those events fire, the listener executes the provided callback.
 Whenever you call `setTimeout`, `http.get`, or `fs.readFile`, Node.js uses libuv to send these operations to a different thread.
 This allows V8 to keep executing code.
 Node invokes the callback when the counter has run down or the I/O operation/http operation has finished.
 Therefore, you can read a file while processing a request in your server, and then make an http call based on the read contents without blocking other requests from being handled.